Andover-Robotics/ays-python-curriculum/.guides/content/Elif-Statement-21dd.md

 ----------
 ## Elif Statement

-The if statement asks a single question, "Is this true?".
-The if else statement asks two questions, "Is this true, or is this false?".
+What if you wanted to check for a situation that isn't just "this" or "that," but had multiple cases in between?
+That's where the elif statement comes in!

 The **elif statement**, short for "else if," is used after an if statement and before an else statement.
-Elif statements give you more precision when making decisions.
+Elif statements give you more precision when making decisions by allowing you to run different code during many different situations.

 ## Syntax